Regulatory offence: Absolute liability offences

 An absolute liability offence is a type of criminal offence that does not require any fault elements (mens rea) to be proved in order to establish guilt.
 The prosecution only needs to show that the accused performed the prohibited act (actus reus).
-As such, absolute liability offences do not allow for a defense of mistake of fact.
+As such, absolute liability offences do not allow for a defence of mistake of fact.

 Due to the ease in which the offence can be proven, only select offences are of this type.
-In most legal systems, absolute liability offences must be clearly labeled as such in the criminal code or criminal legislation.
+In most legal systems, absolute liability offences must be clearly labelled as such in the criminal code or criminal legislation.

 Public welfare offences

 A public welfare offence is a crime for which "a reasonable person should know [that the proscribed activity] is subject to stringent public regulation and may seriously threaten the community's health or safety".